XAbirHasan/zetta/README.md

 # zetta
 An e-commerce platform to buy automobile parts.
 (2019)

 This project was developed in 2019.
 This file contains a commercial project demo for the android platform.
-Feel free to use or edit it.
+Feel free to use or edit it.<br>
 It also has push notification, otp and online payment gateway.